- Operating locations in Asia Pacific include Indonesia, Australia and New Zealand.

 As a large energy user in Australia, Newmont triggers the requirement to participate in the Australian Government's Energy Efficiency Opportunities (EEO) program.
 The EEO program requires participants to conduct detailed assessments of their energy use in order to identify opportunities to improve energy efficiency.
 Participants are also required to publicly report the results of the assessment and the business response to the opportunities that have been identified.
 Further details on the EEO program can be found at www.energyefficiencyopportunities.gov.au.

-Click here for Newmont Australia's 2012 public report, which covers the EEO assessments conducted during the period from July 2006 to June 2012.
-We will be following-up on previous results during 2013 with the Site Energy Teams at each operation.
+Click here for Newmont Australia's 2013 public report, which covers the EEO assessments conducted during the period from July 2012 to June 2013.
 Newmont will continue to update the results of the EEO program annually on our website.

 Boddington Annual Compliance Report